 The ENVY 7155's printing speed is passable.
 It takes a long time to print pretty much everything, whether it's black only documents, color documents, or photos.
 Thankfully, the input tray can hold up to 125 sheets of paper, so you can leave it running for a while before having to reload.
 The output tray, however, can only hold up to 25 sheets.

-The ENVY 7155 has good color accuracy, although there are still some inaccuracies with most colors, with dark greens and dark blues being the worse.
+The ENVY 7155 has excellent color accuracy, although there are still some inaccuracies with most colors, with dark greens and dark blues being the worse.
 This should be fine if you're printing casually, but may not be good enough for professionals who need accurate color reproduction.

 The ENVY 7155 has very decent photo printing quality.
 The color temperature seems to be on the warm side as there's a slight reddish tone to all the images.
 Yellows appear vibrant and the colors are well-defined, but there's some banding in the grayscale.